mullerow/mullerow/README.md

 ### CODING != JUST A JOB ♟️

 ## the first version of our accessibility app (Abled) is ready.
-It will be deployed shortly and can then be tested. <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">Link to the repository </a> (the app will soon be deployed and can then be tested)
+It will be deployed shortly and can then be tested. <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">Link to the repository </a>